 God Blesses Abundantly in Judgment

-Many would raise the eyebrows at this--do you know how you're so blessed when God judges you?
-And the blessing is this---he judges you to spare you from bigger trouble.
+There are blessings in godly judgments--the judgment God releases through his prophets or prophetic servant.
+When GOD is judging you, HE is blessing you.
+Many would raise the eyebrows at this.
+Do you know how you're so blessed when God judges you?
+And the blessing is this---he judges you to spare you from bigger troubles.
 That's a powerful blessing.
-The judgment doesn't seem a blessing now (especially if you don't understand God) because, first, he scolds you.
+The judgment doesn't seem a blessing now (especially if you don't understand God) because, first, he scolds you (GOD never yells or bawls at you in anger.
+But HE scolds).
 Second, he corrects you.
 Third, he tells you the gloomy picture if you go on with your error.
 And fourth, learning often comes with pain and suffering.

-To the carnal person, this is NOT good.
-This is pure punishment.
+To the carnal person, judgment is NOT good.
+It's punishment.
 And carnality also makes you hate the guy used by God to pronounce the judgment.
-This is why a lot of folks hate preachers who hit hard against sin and so with the friend or church member who seems so particular about how we live and behave and questions us on these matters--and we hate him when he does that--not knowing that the guy is being used by God to check or remind us.
+This is why a lot of folks hate preachers who hit hard against sin and so with fellow believers who seem so particular about how we live and behave and questions us on these matters, not knowing that they're used by God to check or remind us.

-But there are others who are just plain self-righteous and really judgmental when the try to do the Holy Spirit's job of convicting sinners, while they themselves are guilty of sin (a sin they work hard on hiding or covering up), often the sin of Pharisaical pride and self-righteousness.
-I'm NOT talking about them.
+Plain self-righteousness is a Pharisaical demon that controls the self righteous and those they abuse.
+They love to lecture you and preach even if you don't ask for their opinion.
+They try to do the Holy Spirit's job of convicting sinners, while they themselves are guilty of sin (secret sins they work hard to hide or cover up), often the sin of Pharisaical pride and self-righteousness.
+I'm NOT talking about them when I talk about God's servants assigned to prophesy against sin.
 I'm talking about those genuinely used by God to judge sin and the sinner (yup, "and the sinner.")

-And there you have a problem.
-Everybody hates judgment.
-If you're a pastor and you preach against sin---and some people in church get offended---they'd say you're judgmental and they'd hate you for it.
-But you see, in both the Old and New Testaments, God always used persons---his servants---to declare his judgments.
+In both the Old and New Testaments, God always used persons---his servants---to declare his judgments.
 If God himself would declare the judgment, you'd simply drop dead.
 You won't be able to stand it.
 Trust me.
-So in his grace, he uses people who deeply believe in him and obey him.
+So in his grace, he uses human beings who deeply believe in him and obey him.
 Most people do not understand that judgment is God's grace and love.
 It's a blessing.

 In fact, one of the top three blessings.

 The misunderstanding gets worse if you correct some church members personally and they happen to be prominent, untouchable people.
-Those purported to be "givers" and "supporters."
-The long-time members they call "elders" 😆.
+Those purported to be "givers" and "supporters" and long-time members they call "elders" 😆.
 Whatever that means.
 They love this dialogue: "Don't be judgmental!"
 And they follow this up with: "You don't know what I'm going through!"

 It's the anti-judgment spirit (or demon) that first affected Ahab and Jezebel who hated Elijah for his judgments against their reign of terror, then second, the demon that hated John the Baptist and murdered him for his judgments against the illicit affair of Herod and Herodias.

-But really, these judgments were delivered prophetically so they could repent and turn to God and be so blessed beyond their imagination.
+But really, these judgments were delivered prophetically so Ahab, Jezebel, Herod and Herodias could repent and turn to God and be so blessed beyond their imagination.
 When will people finally realize this?
 God blesses abundantly in judgment if only they humbly listen and repent.
 The judgment they hate actually comes from God, not from the servant who declares or releases it.

 But they'd quote Jesus and say, "Do not judge."
-Well, Jesus didn't say it's bad to judge.
+Well, Jesus didn't say that it's bad to judge.
 He said it's not right to judge others when you're guilty of the same sin, or any sin for that matter.
-You first remove the plank of wood from your eyes before you remove the speck of dust from your brother's eye.
+You first remove the huge plank of wood from your own eyes before you remove the small speck of dust from your brother's eye.

 Those who understand will say together with the Psalmist that: